jakebalek25/jakebalek25.github.io/_portfolio/cleveland-wind-tunnel.md

 # Determining Whether or Not a 'Wind-Tunnel' Exists
 ---
 An increase in offensive production and home run numbers at Progressive Field during the 2024 season has sparked speculation about the presence of a ‘wind-tunnel’ effect.
-To determine whether this phenomenon is occurring or if the changes are simply due to the Guardians' performance, I decided to research further.
+To determine whether this phenomenon is occurring or if the changes are simply due to the Guardians' performance, I decided to conduct further research.

 After reading multiple articles on predicting the distance of a batted baseball by Alan Nathan, Jim Albert, Joe Noga, and another by Cameron Grove, I attempted to replicate some of their ideas and draw my own conclusions.